 The park is located in the high San Luis Valley of south-central Colorado at an elevation of 8,175 feet (~2500 meters) (see "Region" and "Vicinity" maps).
 The San Luis Valley ("Valley") is bordered by Poncha Pass on the north, the San Juan Mountains on the west, and the Sangre de Cristo Mountains on the east.
-To the south, the San Luis Valley extends into New Mexico along the Rio Grande.
+To the south, the San Luis Valley extends into New

+Mexico along the Rio Grande.
 The Valley is a discrete cultural region rich in Hispanic culture and place names.
 Cattle ranching and irrigated agriculture (especially potatoes and alfalfa) are two main land uses in the Valley.
-Blanca Peak, the fourth-highest mountain in Colorado and sacred to some native peoples, towers over the Valley, just southeast of the park.
+Blanca Peak, the fourthhighest mountain in Colorado and sacred to some native peoples, towers over the Valley, southeast of the park.

-The park straddles the line dividing Saguache and Alamosa counties.
-The nearest good-sized town is Alamosa, population 8,545, located about 25 miles southwest of the park as the crow flies.
+The park straddles the Saguache-Alamosa county line.
+Alamosa, population 8,545, is located about 25 miles southwest of the park.
 Several smaller settlements (Moffat, Hooper, Mosca, and Crestone) lie closer to the park.